thoughtmachine/thoughtmachine.github.com/_posts/2013-02-28-hello-world.md

 ---
 layout: post
 title: "Hello World"
-description: ""
+description: "In which we begin our intrepid journey."
 category:
 tags: []
-summary: "In which we begin our intrepid journey."
 ---
 {% include JB/setup %}